api3dao/old-api3-docs/docs/airnode/next/grp-providers/docker/client-image.md

 Using Docker is the easiest way to both deploy an Airnode and to run an Airnode locally.
 There are two docker images for each: the deployer image and the client image.

-- The **deployer image** deploys the node in the form of serverless functions (e.g. AWS Lambda).
 - The **client image** is the node itself, containerized.
 The container can be run locally or deployed to the cloud (e.g. AWS EC2 or Lightsail).
+- The **deployer image** deploys the node in the form of serverless functions (e.g. AWS Lambda).

-You would probably run the client image container locally while developing, and use the deployer image to deploy the serverless functions for production.
+You can run the client image container locally while developing, and use the deployer image to deploy the serverless functions for production.

 ## Client Image